Blog

 • Jan.
 23, 2025 – The U.S. Supreme Court granted a stay of the Dec.
 3rd injunction pending the disposition of the Texas Top Cop Shop appeal before the Fifth Circuit and the disposition of a petition for a writ of certiorari and related final judgment.

 • Feb.
-18, 2025, the U.S. District Court for the Eastern District of Texas agreed to stay its Jan.
+18, 2025 – The U.S. District Court for the Eastern District of Texas agreed to stay its Jan.
 7, 2025, order until the appeal in the Smith case is completed.

 If you have already filed your BOI report for any existing company, no further action is required now.
 We’ll continue to monitor developments closely and provide updates as they arise.